GeographicCone/OmenHwCtl/README.md

 * CPU Power Limit in a concurrent usage scenario
 * Total Graphics Power (TGP): enable or disable Custom TGP (cTGP) and PPAB
 * Fan mode, speed, the dynamic fan table, maximum fan speed on/off
+* Custom task to be run when Omen Key is pressed
 * Backlight color and turn backlight on/off
+* Memory to XMP mode
 * Idle mode on/off

 ### Query